texttechnologylab/duui-uima/duui-taxoNERD/README.md

 # taxoNERD
 A DUUI pipeline for the use of [taxoNERD](https://github.com/nleguillarme/taxonerd).

-# HoToUse
+# HowToUse
-For using taxoNERD as a DUUI image it is necessary to use the Docker Unified UIMA Interface.
+For using taxoNERD as a DUUI image it is necessary to use the Docker Unified UIMA Interface (DUUI).

 ## Use as Stand-Alone-Image
 ```